leogx9r/DiscordCrypt/README.md

 #### _Group Conversations / Channels_

-Exchanging keys for a group conversation or a channel is a bit more complex and longer.
+Exchanging keys for a group conversation or a channel is a longer process and a bit more complex.

 You may want to leave your group chat unencrypted if you don't discuss anything sensitive.